Volatility Risk Premium: The Practical Guide to Trading the Most Persistent Edge in Options | FlashAlpha

 • The worst drawdowns come in clusters.
 VRP doesn't go negative gradually - it inverts violently during market stress (2008, 2018 Volmageddon, 2020 COVID, 2022 rate shock).
 These are the events that destroy undisciplined sellers.

-• Long-term, systematic VRP harvesting has a positive Sharpe ratio - typically 0.3 to 0.6 depending on implementation - but with meaningful max drawdowns.
+• Long-term, systematic VRP harvesting has historically produced a positive but modest Sharpe ratio - the figures commonly cited fall in roughly the 0.3 to 0.6 range, heavily implementation-dependent - with meaningful max drawdowns and sharp left-tail risk.

 The edge is real.
 The question is whether you're measuring it before you trade, or just assuming it's there.